-We are excited about the opportunity to continue to contribute to the growth of Esquimalt and are pleased to present this proposal.
-We acknowledge that we are building and living on the traditional territories of the Lekwungen Peoples.
+We are excited about the opportunity to continue to contribute to the growth of Esquimalt and are pleased to present this reviewed proposal.
+We acknowledge that we are building and living on the traditional territories of the Lekwungen People.

 Form of Development

-The proposed development will be a 5-storey residential building with a full range of unit sizes, from studio suites, one bedroom, two bedroom and three bedroom units.
-The unit sizes will be larger than average, with 66% proposed as non-studio units to support young families.
+The proposed development will be a 4-storey residential building with a different range of unit sizes, from studio suites, one-bedroom, two bedroom and three-bedroom units.
+The units will be larger than average, with 66% proposed as non-studio units to support young families.

 The 9,775 square foot property is one of the last remaining single family home lots in an otherwise all multi-story, multi-family neighborhood.